RP-1106/Netflix-Recommendation-System/README.md

   - **Feedback Loop**: 👍 Thumbs up signals the recommender to fetch a fresh set of personalised recommendations. 👎 Thumbs down immediately removes that title from your feed and suppresses it from future recommendations.
   - **Semantic Search**: Powered by `all-MiniLM-L6-v2`, supports mood and genre queries like *"dark psychological thriller"* or *"feel-good 90s comedy"*, ranked by title relevance.
   - **Cold Start Handling**: New users without watch history are shown popularity-based recommendations using TMDB trending data and 38-dimensional user feature vectors.
 Once you interact with 6 or more titles, the system switches to personalised transformer-based recommendations.

-- **Watch Together**
-  - Invite a friend by email to a shared watch party.
-  - Once they accept, both users are connected via a real-time WebSocket room with a live chat sidebar, allowing them to watch and react together.
+- **Watch Together**: Invite a friend by email to a shared watch party.
+Once they accept, both users are connected via a real-time WebSocket room with a live chat sidebar, allowing them to watch and react together.

-- **Profiles**
-  - Up to 6 profiles per account, each with fully isolated watch history, Continue Watching lists, and personalised recommendations.
-  - Profiles can be created, renamed, and deleted, each with a custom avatar and colour.
+- **Profiles**: Up to 6 profiles per account, each with fully isolated watch history, Continue Watching lists, and personalised recommendations.
+Profiles can be created, renamed, and deleted, each with a custom avatar and colour.

 ## Tech Stack